ai-solution-eng/ai-solution-demos/nl-to-sql-mcp-manufacturing/README.md

 One is however independent to choose models of their preference and deploy for usage.

 At the end copy the Model Endpoint and the API tokens to a text file as we will need them in next steps.

 **2.1 Create a Model Package on HPE MLIS.**

 Navigate to Tools & Frameworks > HPE MLIS (in earlier version Tab Data Science)

-- Create a Packaged Model with:
+Add a Packaged Model with:
 - Name: qwen3-8b
 - Registry: None
 - Model format: Custom
 - Image: vllm/vllm-openai:v0.9.0
 - (for 1.9 and greater) Model category: llm
 - (for 1.9 and greater) Enable local caching
 - Resource Template: Custom
 - CPU: 1-> 8
 - Memory: 8Gi -> 32Gi
 - GPU: 1 -> 1
 - Advanced Environment Variables: HUGGING_FACE_HUB_TOKEN your HuggingfaceToken
 - Arguments: --model Qwen/Qwen3-8B --enable-reasoning --reasoning-parser qwen3 --enable-auto-tool-choice --tool-call-parser hermes --port 8080

 **2.2 Deloy the model with HPE MLIS.**
 - Deploy the Model with Auto scaling template **fixed-1**

 **2.3 Create a token**

 Once deployed you will need to create a token.
 For AIE 1.9 and greater you need to head to AIE -> Gen AI -> Model Endpoints -> 3 dots at Action -> Generate API Token.
 For earlier AIE versions you need to create the API Token within MLIS.

 ### **3. Chat Interface**
-**3.1 Download the Open-WebUI helm-chart and the Open-WebUI logo.**
+**3.1 Download the Open-WebUI helm-chart and the Open-WebUI logo**

 If you already have deployed Open WebUI in the environment for a different use case, you can just reuse that.